PLANETORIAN/ILNB/README.md

 1. Automatic Portfolio Tracking

-Fetches data from MF Central API and broker APIs
+Fetches data from MF Central API and broker APIs.

 Displays all investments with execution links (e.g., "Buy more" button for funds)